How to Use a Basic Colour Wheel to Create Stunning Coloured Pencil Art

 Analogous colours

-The yellow-green, orange, and red-orange leaves work well as they are next to each other on the colour wheel.
-They also stand out against the complementary spots of blue in the background, which create a pleasant contrast.
+In the photo below, the yellow-green, yellow and orange leaves work well as they are close to each other on the colour wheel.
+The complementary spots of blue in the background create a pleasant contrast that makes the analogous colours stand out.

 Photo of analogous leavesThe leaves have an analogous colour scheme